datocms/ecommerce-website-demo/README.md

    - Each route exports a `RealTime.tsx` client component (e.g. `app/[lng]/home/RealTime.tsx`) that passes the client view to `generateRealtimeComponent`.

 6. **Ensure the Listen subscription sends `X-Base-Editing-Url` and reuse the global controller**
-   - `components/WithRealTimeUpdates/index.tsx` wraps the Listen fetcher so the preview stream includes `_editingUrl` on every payload.
+   - `components/WithRealTimeUpdates/index.tsx` passes Content Link options to the Listen client so the preview stream includes `_editingUrl` on every payload.
    - It imports the shared controller via `getVisualEditingController()` and passes it to `useDatoVisualEditingListen` (no `controllerOptions`).
    - On each update, it merges new data into React state, re-renders the same view, and calls `refresh(scope)` so overlays re‑mark the subtree.